-7.3.1 If the review of an Adverse Analytical Finding under Article 7.2.2 does not reveal an applicable TUE or entitlement to a TUE as provided in the International Standard for Therapeutic Use Exemptions, or departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Adverse Analytical Finding, UIM Anti-Doping Administrator or its delegate shall promptly notify the Driver, and simultaneously the Driver's National Anti-Doping Organization and WADA, in the manner set out in Article 14.1, of: (a) the Adverse Analytical Finding; (b) the anti-doping rule violated; (c) the Driver's right to promptly request the analysis of the B Sample or, failing such request, that the B Sample analysis may be deemed waived; (d) the scheduled date, time and place for the B Sample analysis if the Driver or UIM chooses to request an analysis of the B Sample; (e) the opportunity for the Driver and/or the Driver's representative to attend the B Sample opening and analysis in accordance with the International Standard for Laboratories if such analysis is requested; (f) the Driver's right to request opies of the A and B Sample laboratory documentation package which includes information as required by the International Standard for Laboratories. ;(g) the Driver's right to request a hearing or, failing such request within the deadline specified in the notification, that the hearing may be deemed waived; (h) the opportunity for the Driver to provide written explanation about the overall circumstances of the case or to dispute (within a specific deadline indicated in the notification) the UIM assertion that an anti-doping rule violation has occurred; (i) the imposition of a mandatory Provisional Suspension (in cases described in article 7.9.1); (j) the imposition of the optional Provisional Suspension in cases where UIM decides to impose it in accordance with art.
-7.9.2; (k) the opportunity to accept voluntarily a Provisional Suspension pending the resolution of the matter, in all cases where a Provisional Suspension has not been imposed; (I) the Driver's opportunity to promptly admit the anti-doping rule violation and consequently request the reduction in the period of Ineligibility as described in art 10.6.3; and (m) the Driver's opportunity to cooperate and provide Substantial Assistance in discovering or establishing Anti-Doping Rule Violations as described in art 10.6.1.
+7.3.1 If the review of an Adverse Analytical Finding under Article 7.2.2 does not reveal an applicable TUE or entitlement to a TUE as provided in the International Standard for Therapeutic Use Exemptions, or departure from the International Standard for Therapeutic Use Exemptions, or departure from the International Standard for Testing and Investigations or the International Standard for Tasting and Investigations or the International Standard for Laboratories that caused the Adverse Analytical Finding, UIM Anti-Doping Organization and WADA, in the manner set out in Article 14.1, of: (a) the Adverse Analytical Finding; (b) the anti-doping rule violated; (c) the Driver's right to promptly request the analysis of the Sample or, failing such request, that the B Sample analysis may be deemed waived; (d) the scheduled date, time and place for the B Sample analysis of the Driver's representative to attend the B Sample opening and analysis in accordance with the International Standard for Laboratories if such analysis is requested; (f) the Driver's right to request a native is opening and analysis in accordance with the International Standard for Laboratories. (g) the Driver's right to request a native information as required by the International Standard for Laboratories. (g) the Driver's right to request a hearing or, failing such request with the deal metal specified in the notification, package which includes information as required by the International Standard for Laboratories. (g) the Driver's right to request a hearing or, failing such opportunity for the Driver to provide written explanation about the overall circumstances of the case or to dispute (within a specific deadline indicated in the notification) the UIM assertion that an anti-doping rule violation has occurred; (i) the imposition of a mandatory Provisional Suspension (in cases described in article 7.9.1); (i) the imposition of the optional Provisional Suspension in cases where UIM decides to impose it in accordance with at.
+7.9.2; (k) the optional Provisional Suspension has not been imposed; (i) the Driver's opportunity to promptly admit the anti-doping rule violation and consequently request the reduction in the period of Ineligibility as described in at 10.6.3; and (m) the Driver's opportunity to cooperate and provide Substantial Assistance in discovering or establishing Anti-Doping Rule Violations as described in at 10.6.1.